Jack Harlow: 2020–2021: Thats What They All Say

-2022–present: Come Home the Kids Miss You
+2022–present: Come Home the Kids Miss You and Jackman

 On February 18, 2022, Harlow released the single "Nail Tech", the lead single from his upcoming second studio album and his first release in six-and-a-half months.
 The song performed well on the Hot 100 with a number 18 debut and peak and also received praise from Kanye West, who previously was involved in the production of "Industry Baby".
 On February 24, Harlow was featured in West's song "Louie Bags" on his album, Donda 2.

 On March 16, 2022, Harlow announced that his second studio album is titled Come Home the Kids Miss You.
 The album was released on May 6.
-It debuted at number three on the US Billboard 200, earning 113,000 album-equivalent units (including 8,000 in pure album sales) in its first week.
-It became Harlow's second US top-five debut on the chart.
+It debuted at number three on the U.S. Billboard 200, earning 113,000 album-equivalent units (including 8,000 in pure album sales) in its first week.
+It became Harlow's second U.S. top-five debut on the chart.
 The album also accumulated a total of 137.05 million on-demand official streams for the album's songs.
 The album also peaked at number 4 on the UK Albums Chart, Harlow's highest debut and first top ten entry.
 The second single, "First Class", became his second number-one on the Billboard Hot 100, and the year's first hip-hop song to reach that position.

-On September 3, 2022, Harlow performed at the 2022 college football season opener of the No. 2 Ohio State Buckeyes, which was a 21–10 win against the No. 5 Notre Dame Fighting Irish.
+On September 3, 2022, Harlow was the College GameDay guest picker and performer for Ohio State's 2022 season opener, a 21–10 win over Notre Dame.

+On April 26, 2023, Harlow took to his social media accounts to announce his third album, Jackman, along with its release date and reveal its cover art.
+The album was released on April 28.
+It debuted at number 8 on the U.S. Billboard 200, earning 35,500 album-equivalent units (including 1,500 pure sales) in its first week.
+It became Harlow's third top-ten debut on the chart.
+It also earned 43.40 million on-demand streams in the first week.
+Jackman also debuted at number 9 on the Canadian Album Chart, his third top-ten debut there.
+On November 10, he released the single "Lovin on Me", which became his first number 1 song on the UK Singles Chart and third number 1 song on the Billboard Hot 100.

+On February 28, 2024, Harlow announced the launch of a two-day music festival in his hometown of Louisville, to be called Gazebo Festival, which was to take over the Forecastle Festival's usual location and dates at Waterfront Park over Memorial Day weekend.
+SZA and Harlow co-headlined the festival, which was to "feature 26 acts on two stages and highlight some of Louisville's local food and culture".
+However, the second day of the festival on May 26 was canceled due to severe weather.